christophersbarrett/mulberry-wiki/Page-Templates.md

 associated caption, the caption will be displayed when the audio is selected.
 Also displays the page text and links to subpages, if any.

-## Creating Your Own Page Templates

-You can specify your own page templates using a simple YAML structure.
-Your templates can use Mulberry's built-in components and capabilities, or you can create your own custom components and capabilities.

-Mulberry can create the YAML skeleton for a new template for you:

-    mulberry create_template BasicPageTemplate

-This will create a file `ImageGallery.yml` in your project's templates directory.

-A template consists of one or more screens; each screen contains one or more regions; and each region contains one or more components.
-Regions can also contain other regions, allowing for complex layouts.
-Templates can also specify interactions between components via "capabilities."

-Here's an example of a simple template that uses built-in components:

-    BasicPageTemplate:
-      screens:
-        - name: index
-          regions:
-            -
-              size: fixed
-              scrollable: false
-              components:
-                - PageNav
-            -
-              size: flex
-              scrollable: true
-              components:
-                - PageHeaderImage
-                - BodyText

 TODOC: subregions